parshavjain/spring-assignment-solution-step1/readme.md

 2. A client-side user interface (consisting of HTML pages and/or JavaScript running in a browser),
 3. A server-side application.

 This server-side application will handle HTTP requests, execute some domain specific logic, retrieve and update data from the database, and populate the HTML views to be sent to the browser.
-It is a monolith – a single logical executable.
-To make any alterations to the system, a developer must build and deploy an updated version of the server-side application.

 ### Problem Statement